The Grange School

 About The Grange School

-The Grange School is a mixed, non-selective, non-denominational independent all-through school with sixth form in Chile, serving pupils from the age of 4-18.
-The all-through school, situated in La Reina, Santiago has approximately 2,200 pupils on record.
+The Grange School is a co-educational, independent all-through school with sixth form in Chile, serving pupils from the age of 4-18.
+The School, situated in La Reina, Santiago has approximately 2,200 pupils on roll.

-The Grange School was founded in 1928 and is a bilingual institution, with pupils leaving the school fluent in Spanish and English.
-The school enjoys a strong relationship with Britain and the Commonwealth.
+The Grange School was founded in 1928 and is a bilingual institution, with pupils leaving the school fluent in both Spanish and English.
+The school enjoys a strong relationship with Britain and the Commonwealth and is affiliated with both the HMC and IAPS, as well as being accredited by the BSO.

 “We want to form young people who will be useful to the country and are trustworthy”